-Numerical simulations of this photoevaporation process show that, in the limit of a smooth, spherical halo, the radiation pressure from a single very massive Population III.1 star can evacuate the gas from an entire halo of mass $\sim 10^6~M{\odot}$ .
-Figure 6.5 shows an example from a detailed numerical calculation.
-The simulation takes a single 200 $M{\odot}$ star at z=18.2 in a halo of total mass $7\times10^5~M{\odot}$ .
-Clockwise from top left, the panels show the ionized fraction, the temperature, the (outward) velocity, and the density profile.
-Each panel shows snapshots at 63, 82, 95, 127, 317, and 2200 kyr (left to right in all panels except bottom left, where they are top to bottom).
+Numerical simulations of this photoevaporation process show that in the limit of a smooth, spherical halo, the radiation pressure from a single very massive Population III.1 star can evacuate the gas from an entire halo of mass $\sim 10^6~M\odot$.
+10 Figure 6.6 shows an example from a detailed numerical calculation of a single 200 M\odot star.
+Clockwise from top left, the panels show the ionized fraction, the temperature, the (outward) velocity, and the density profile at a sequance of times.
 In the last panel, the dashed line shows the density required to enforce the Strömgren criterion in equation (6.15); if the density exceeds this value, the ionization front will be limited by recombinations and be D-type.
-Clearly, the high core density will trap the front, from which it will emerge when it reaches $\sim 1$ pc.
-In the upper panels, the large jump in the ionization front location from 82-95 kyr involves the transition from D-type to R-type.
-The large outward gas velocities, at 2-3 times the sound speed of the gas are nearly $\sim 10$ times as large as the escape speed from the minihalo $(2-3 \text{ km s}^{-1})$ .
+Clearly, the high core density will trap the front, from which it will emerge when it reaches ~ 1 pc.
+In the upper panels, the large jump in the ionization front location from 82 to 95 kyr involves the transition from D-type to R-type.
+The large outward gas velocities, at two to three times the sound speed of the gas, are nearly ten times as large as the escape speed from the minihalo (2-3 km s-1).

 Thus, the first stars can easily empty their halos of gas, decreasing the local baryon fraction to just a few percent.
 However, the picture is less clear if the gas filling the source halo is clumpy, containing other collapsing cores (or in nearby halos also en route to forming their own stars).
-If these neighboring clumps have modest densities, they too will be completely evaporated.
-However, if their central densities are sufficiently high, $n_H > 2000~{\rm cm}^{-3}$ , the core will remain neutral via self-shielding, the radiation will have little effect.
+If these neighboring clumps have modest densities, they, too, will be completely evaporated.
+However, if their central densities are sufficiently high, $n{\rm H}>2,000~{\rm cm}^{-3}$, the core will remain neutral via self-shielding, and the radiation will have little effect.
 In this case, the collapse will continue until new stars are formed.
 Indeed, the passage of an ionization front (and accompanying shock) through surviving cores may actually aid collapse and encourage further star formation.
-Whether more than one star can form in a low-mass halo (or in a halo with nearby neighbors) thus crucially depends on the degree of synchronization of clump formation.
+Whether more